PerfectFit-project/virtual-coach-rasa/docs/design.md

 The CMS is basically a mapping from a response identifier (i.e. UTTER_WELCOME) to the actual response (i.e. 'Welcome to this app')

-## Algorithm components
+### Algorithm components
 A number of algorithm components
 * For example: a Sensor Data Processor, that has as input sensor data for an activity, and outputs some useful information about the activity (i.e. was the capacity threshold reached).
-* Are Python libraries that are imported and used by Rasa agent
+* Are standalone Python libraries that are imported and used by Rasa agent, but can also be used outside of this project.

-## Admin UI
+### Admin UI
 Interface to inspect data, monitor the system, and perform actions in the system.
 * Design for this will emerge based on the need for certain control/insights while progressing in the project